 The objectives of this Agreement are as follows:

-To ensure a legal, fair and well-informed recruitment process for Georgian nationals arriving for temporary work in Israel according to the principles set out in this Agreement, and to prevent illegal fee-taking in connection with such recruitment.
+To ensure a legal, fair and well-informed recruitment process for Georgian Citizens arriving for temporary work in Israel according to the principles set out in this Agreement, and to prevent illegal fee-taking in connection with such recruitment.

 b.
 To set up a framework for exchange of pertinent information and for ongoing cooperation between the Parties regarding temporary foreign labor issues;

 c.
-To ensure cooperation between the Parties regarding the recruitment, selection, placement, arrival and employment of Georgian workers as well, as their return to Georgia after their temporary employment in Israel;
+To ensure cooperation between the Parties regarding the recruitment, selection, placement, arrival and employment of Georgian Citizens as well, as their return to Georgia after their temporary employment in Israel;

 d.
-To ensure that the Georgian workers recruited under this Agreement possess the required qualifications for employment in the relevant sector, understand the terms and conditions for legal stay in Israel and their obligation to return to their country upon the conclusion of their legal employment period in Israel;
+To ensure that the Georgian Citizens recruited under this Agreement possess the required qualifications for employment in the relevant sector, understand the terms and conditions for legal stay in Israel and their obligation to return to their country upon the conclusion of their legal employment period in Israel;

 e.
-To promote the protection of the labor rights of Georgian workers carrying out temporary work in Israel throughout the process of recruitment, selection, placement, arrival, employment and return.
+To promote the protection of the labour and universally recognized human rights of Georgian Citizens carrying out temporary work in Israel throughout the process of recruitment, selection, placement, arrival, employment and return.

 Article 3 – Cooperating Authorities